quickgrid/ai-resources/paper-implementations/pytorch/neural-style-transfer/README.md

 Only two images are required to obtain a generated image result.
 Cycle GAN paper mentions NST(Neural Style Transfer) is between two images and image-to-image translation networks such as Cycle GAN can learn the artistic style between collections of images.

 The implementation does not exactly match the paper.
 Gatys 2016, paper goes into more detail on the implementation.
+Result is generated at around 200 steps.

 ## Results